 The Andaman Sea of southern Thailand offers ample opportunities for the island-hopping adventurer.
-During the high season of November through March, the Thai islands of the Andaman Sea play host to many travelers with the most popular being the more northern Islands of Phuket and Koh Phi Phi.
-In an effort to avoid the crowds and create a more relaxing trip, I attempted to create an itinerary that would provide a more laid-back experience.
+During the high season of November through March, the Thai islands of the Andaman Sea host many travelers with the most popular being the more northern Islands of Phuket and Koh Phi Phi.
+In an effort to avoid the crowds and create a more relaxing trip, I created an itinerary that would provide a more laid-back experience.
 As such, my adventure began on the coastal beaches of Krabi and meandered south via ferries and speedboats to the small island of Koh Lipe.
 I was mostly successful in my quest to avoid the crowds.
 However, in the end, I would find there is just no escaping the regular reminders of the over-development of what many refer to as paradise.

 Already in island mode thanks to my five days on Railay Beach in Krabi, I patiently wait for the ferry that would technically start my island-hopping tour of the Andaman Sea in southern Thailand.
 Although not an island at all, Railay Beach feels very much like an island as it is accessible only by boat.
 As a result, Railay proved to be a great jumping-off point as I began my exploration of the Andaman Sea and the islands of Koh Lanta, Koh Ngai, Koh Adang, and Koh Lipe.